LukeShortCloud/rootpages/src/ansible.rst

 -  MongoDB 3.3

-The ``Makefile`` supports building packages for Debian and RHEL based distributions as well creating Docker containers.
+The ``Makefile`` supports building packages for Debian and RHEL based distributions as well creating docker containers.

 .. code-block:: sh